 Calls to the Rabies Line during regular business hours are answered by Registered Veterinary Technologists who work with Alberta’s Public Health Veterinarian.
 Together they provide information and advice on rabies in Alberta, most commonly with respect to potential human or domestic animal exposures.

-Depending on location and staff availability, Agriculture and Forestry staff may collect and ship animal specimens or may request the assistance of a local veterinary clinic.
+Depending on location and staff availability, government staff may collect and ship animal specimens or may request the assistance of a local veterinary clinic.
 Veterinary clinics are provided with submission forms as well as packaging and shipping information, and are compensated for their assistance.

 Rabies samples are tested at the Canadian Food Inspection Agency (CFIA) National Center for Animal Diseases outside Lethbridge, Alberta.